Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Experiments

+\paragraph{Classification Accuracy.} To evaluate the effectiveness of our method, we augment the real training split in each task with varying amounts of synthetic data generated by three methods: (1) our proposed approach, (2) Real-Fake, and (3) a Stable Diffusion model without fine-tuning.
+Fig.~\ref{fig:results} presents results on Imagenette, CUB, Cars, and EuroSAT.
+The results indicate that \textbf{our method achieves higher accuracy using fewer synthetic samples.} For example, on the Cars dataset, our method improves accuracy by over 1.2\% compared to Real-Fake.
+Table~\ref{tab:tab2} reports the results on ImageNet, showing that generating only an additional 10\% of data with our method is sufficient to surpass Real-Fake’s best result, while significantly reducing generation cost by approximately 63.4 GPU-hours of generation time.
+Moreover, compared to other methods, our method achieves more stable improvements over training with real data only.

+\paragraph{Parameter Optimization.} We further analyze the hyperparameters used in our data synthesis strategy.
+Table~\ref{tab:tab3} shows the effect of the difficulty score distribution parameters ($\mu, \sigma$) on classification accuracy.
+The results show that our method enables effective tailoring of the synthetic data to each target dataset by simply tuning the difficulty score distribution.
+Moreover, our method exhibits robustness to parameter selection, consistently outperforming Real-Fake across a broad range of $\mu$ and $\sigma$ values.

+\paragraph{Various Model Structures.} Table~\ref{tab:tab4} shows the effectiveness of our method on various model structures, including CNN and Transformer-based models.
+All synthetic data are generated using difficulty scores assessed by a ResNet-50 model pretrained on the target dataset.
+This demonstrates that our method does not rely on using the same model architecture for data preparation and final training.

-\subsection{Controlling efficacy of difficulty}
+\subsection{Controlling Efficacy of Difficulty}

-We conduct quantitative analysis to evaluate our effectiveness in controlling the difficulty of generated samples.
-For each target dataset, we randomly generate $100$ samples for difficulty scores $0.3, 0.5$, and $0.7$, respectively.
-We subsequently assess the difficulty scores of generated images by corresponding classifier $\hat{\mathcal{C}}$ pretrained on the target dataset.
-Representative quality samples are presented in Fig.~\ref{fig:quality_sample}.
+\paragraph{Visualization.} We randomly generate $100$ samples with each of the difficulty scores $0.3$, $0.5$, and $0.7$.
+Representative examples of generated images are shown in Fig.~\ref{fig:quality_sample}.
+The generated samples exhibit visual properties consistent with those of real data at corresponding difficulty levels.

-\textbf{Difficulty score distribution} Fig.~\ref{fig:score_dist} illustrates the classification difficulty distributions of generated images across different target datasets, where difficulty scores were used as conditional controls.
-Each row represents a consistent difficulty score, while each column corresponds to a different target dataset.
-The blue and orange lines represent the difficulty distributions of real and generated data, respectively.
-The results demonstrate that our method effectively controls the classification difficulty of generated data, addressing the limitation of existing methods that tend to produce predominantly simple samples.
+\paragraph{Difficulty Score Distribution.} Fig.~\ref{fig:score_dist} shows the difficulty score distributions of the generated images.
+This demonstrates that our method effectively controls the learning difficulty of generated data, addressing a key limitation of existing methods that tend to produce mostly easy samples.